 One of the more notable prisoners to be held in Oxford Castle was Mary Blandy, an 18th-century murderer who poisoned her father with arsenic.
 She believed the arsenic was a love potion that would force him to approve of her fiancé, a Scottish nobleman who was already married.
 She was hanged on April 6, 1752.
 It’s said that her spirit still roams the castle to this day.

 During the Victorian era, it wasn’t uncommon for children to be imprisoned inside.
 The youngest inmate to be held inside Oxford Prison, Julie-Ann Crumpling, was just seven years old when she was sentenced to seven days of hard labor for allegedly stealing a pram.

-The castle remained a prison until 1996, after which it was redeveloped into a 4-star boutique hotel, Malmaison Oxford, and a tourist attraction.
+The castle remained a prison until 1996, after which it was redeveloped into a tourist attraction and a boutique hotel, Malmaison Oxford.
 There are a total of 94 rooms at Malmaison, many of them repurposed prison cells in the A-Wing, as well as a few in the Governor’s House and the Houses of Correction located across the yard.

 Know Before You Go

 A ten-minute walk from Oxford Station, Christ Church College, and the Ashmolean Museum.
 The Castle & Prison attraction is open daily from 10 a.m. to 4:20 p.m. (the last tour).